The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 • Pretty much instant

-• Weights about 50 grams
+• Weighs about 50 grams

 An ideal bicycle touring filter thanks to its minimal size and weight.